The Blackcoat's Daughter: Plot

 During the days leading up to winter break, Kat is in contact with an entity depicted alternately as a horned shadow and a gravelly voice on the phone.
 This entity informs her of her parents' impending death, and instructs her to kill everyone.
-After breakfast, the nuns receive a phone call informing them that Kat's parents have indeed died.
+After breakfast, the nuns receive a phone call informing them that Kat's parents have died.
 After Rose is dismissed to shovel the driveway, Kat murders both nuns.
 She pursues Rose; shortly after Rose has her period, confirming she is not pregnant, Kat stabs her to death and beheads her.
 Gordon and the policeman find Kat prostrating in front of the boiler again, with the severed heads of her three victims next to her.
 She exclaims "Hail Satan!" before the policeman shoots her in the shoulder, revealing that "Joan" is Kat.
 Kat is detained in a mental hospital, where a priest performs an exorcism.
 The exorcism is seemingly successful, but Kat begs the demon not to leave her before it vanishes.

 "Joan", the Kat of nine years later, murders Bill and Linda when they pull over in Bramford.
-She beheads their corpses, and brings the heads to the boiler room of the academy, seemingly in an effort to summon the demon she lost years ago.
+She beheads their corpses and brings the heads to the boiler room of the academy, seemingly in an effort to summon the demon she lost years ago.
 However, she finds the boiler cold and unused.
 Now completely alone, she leaves the academy and breaks down crying in the middle of the road.

 Cast

 Production

-Although the film only received a wide release after I Am the Pretty Thing That Lives in the House was shown, The Blackcoat's Daughter was actually filmed first, making it Perkins' debut film.
-Perkins noted that he intended to "tell a sad story" about loss, and used the horror genre, specifically the possession subgenre, as a "Trojan Horse".
-Perkins also noted that he could have still made the film without this angle, but felt its omission would have resulted in the audience's engagement with the story being very different.
-Financing the film was particularly difficult, and Perkins attributed this to the "slumping" success of the horror genre at the time, since the film's script was completed in 2012, but filming did not begin until 2015.
-In addition, even though those to whom Perkins initially showed the script were enthusiastic about it, many of them believed that it would be impossible to make.
-However, after the casting of Kiernan Shipka and Emma Roberts was announced in April 2014, and the casting of Lucy Boynton, Lauren Holly, and James Remar was announced in February 2015, the film then became a reality.
+Although the film only received a wide release after I Am the Pretty Thing That Lives in the House was shown, The Blackcoat's Daughter was filmed first, making it Perkins' debut film.
+Perkins noted that he intended to "tell a sad story" about loss, and used the horror genre and the possession subgenre, as a "Trojan Horse".
+Perkins noted that he could have made the film without this but felt its omission would have resulted in the audience's engagement with the story being different.
+Financing the film was particularly difficult, and Perkins attributed this to the "slumping" success of the horror genre, since the script was completed in 2012 but filming did not begin until 2015.
+Even though those to whom Perkins showed the script were enthusiastic about it, many of them believed that it would be impossible to make.
+After the casting of Kiernan Shipka and Emma Roberts was announced in April 2014 and the casting of Lucy Boynton, Lauren Holly, and James Remar was announced in February 2015, production began.

-Principal photography for the film began in February 2015 in Kemptville, Ontario, Canada, and the film's soundtrack was scored by Perkins' brother, Elvis Perkins, a singer-songwriter.
+Principal photography for the film began in February 2015 in Kemptville, Ontario, Canada and the film's soundtrack was scored by Perkins' brother, Elvis Perkins, a singer-songwriter.
 Perkins had never written a film score before, and he found the medium confining, noting that the restrictions "almost killed him".